admtnnr/sparkey/README.md

 Use these interfaces if you need more control over the specific behavior of Sparkey than the `Sparkey::Store` API provides.

 ## High Level
-The `Sparkey::Store` API provides a very small interface for using Sparkey as a generic key value store.
+The `Sparkey::Store` API provides a very small interface for using Sparkey as a generic key-value store.

 Use the `Sparkey::Store` API if you only need a fast persistent key-value store and don't want to delve into Sparkey specifics.